 Storyland in City Park (Photo: Joshua Brasted)

 Playgrounds are especially precious commodities when traveling with little ones.
 They have a magical ability to stave off meltdowns and catastrophe.
-Luckily, New Orleans has no shortage of awesome play spots.
+Luckily, New Orleans has no shortage of awesome play spots and kid-friendly parks.
 Here are seven of the best the city has to offer.

 - 9th Ward Playground.
 There is a park with no official name that happens to be the best kept secret in the city.
 The neighborhood is a little dicey and was among the hardest hit by Hurricane Katrina.
 The playground itself is nothing short of amazing.
 Its wooden network of planks, tunnels and towers span an extensive area.
 Plus, it’s located on one side of the levee.
 A short walk to the top of the levee reveals picturesque views of the Mighty Mississippi.
 One thing to keep in mind for little ones is the park’s lack of viable bathrooms.

 - Cabrini Playground.
-This playground is a lifesaver for families staying in or traveling through the French Quarter.
+This playground in New Orleans is a lifesaver for families staying in or traveling through the French Quarter.
 It’s large enough for a rowdy session of play, and accessible on foot, so you can’t beat the convenience.

 - Audubon Park.
 Audubon Park is a large green space that’s on the St. Charles Avenue streetcar line and near the Zoo.
 Here you’ll find live oak trees that are made for climbing plus two playgrounds: A larger one right on St. Charles Avenue, which features areas for younger and older children, and a smaller one that offers a little more shade for spectators.
 Also located in the park: A 1.7-mile paved track for runners, walkers, skaters and bikers; a gorgeous golf course and a lagoon at the center of the park where hungry ducks are always waiting to be fed by friendly visitors.